chanduaki/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

 $ sudo chown 886:886 ./cert.pem ./key.pem
 ```

+> If you don't set these permissions, you'll get an error saying something like `/run/secrets/key.pem: permission denied`.

-Your directory should look like this:
+The directory hierarchy should look like this:

 ```bash
 cert.pem